This question isn’t designed to trick you into making yourself look bad.

 Criticising a manager

-Now that you have a firm understanding of what potential employers are looking for when they ask "why are you leaving your current job", take the time to formulate a productive, positive answer that you can prepare for your upcoming job interview with confidence
+Now that you have a firm understanding of what potential employers are looking for when they ask "why are you leaving your current job", take the time to formulate a productive, positive answer that can help you prepare for your upcoming job interview with confidence.